tkhyn/django-gm2m/tests/README.rst

 modules are named ``tests*.py`` so that nose can discover them, and the test classes are subclasses of ``tests.TestCase`` so that when running tests in an app, the app is automatically enabled and the associated models defined in ``models.py`` are created.
-After the tests have finished, the app is disabled and the models are destroyed for the next test run.
+After the tests for that app have finished, the app is disabled and the models are destroyed for the next app.

+The ``tests.app`` app is always enabled and contains some base models.
+No test should be written in this app.

 The ``setup.cfg`` file contains coverage pre-configuration information, but coverage is disabled by default.